 Define the retracement between legs as shown in the picture below.

-Show XABCD patterns on history data, if turn this feature OFF, it will only plot the lastest XABCD pattern.
+Show XABCD patterns on history data, if turn this feature OFF, it will only plot the latest XABCD pattern.

-Otherwise, it will keep all qualified patterns on chart.
+Otherwise, it will keep all qualified patterns on the chart.

 The following chart is a pattern on history data.